deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

     <b>Listing 15-14.</b> Aliasing a controler and action in the RouteConfig.cs file.
 </p>

+### P8 -----------------------------------------

+* Notice that, once again, I have placed the new route so that it is defined first.
+* This is because it is more specific than the routes that follow.
+* If a request for Shop/OldAction were processed by the next defined route, for example, I would get a different result from the one I want.
+* The request would be deal with using a 404-Not Found error, rather than being translated in order to preserve a contract with my clients.

 <!--
 # Chapter 15: URL Routing
 ## Using static URL segments